The Dark Net

 The Dark Net: Inside the Digital Underworld is a 2014 nonfiction book by Jamie Bartlett.
 It is published in the United Kingdom by Heinemann, in the United States by Melville House Publishers, and in Australia by Random House.
-Bartlett discusses online communities away from the mainstream, including those on Tor and the Deep Web.
-It discusses the darknet and dark web in broad terms, describing a range of underground and emergent subcultures, including social media racists, cam girls, self harm communities, darknet drug markets, cryptoanarchists and transhumanists.
+Bartlett discusses online communities away from the mainstream, including those on Tor and the dark web.
+It discusses the darknet and dark web in broad terms, describing a range of underground and emergent subcultures, including social media racists, cam girls, self-harm communities, darknet drug markets, crypto-anarchists, and transhumanists.

 Contents

 Throughout the book, Bartlett discusses the history of online communities and trolling, as well as the development of cryptocurrencies and internet crime.
 Included are his interactions with Amir Taaki, various internet trolls, a person who downloads pictures of child abuse, and neo-Nazi activists.
 Bartlett stated that he found "positive, helpful and constructive" subcultures on the internet as well as "destructive" ones.